Living as a Pancreatic Cancer Survivor

 If the cancer comes back

-For more general information on dealing with a recurrence, you might also want to see When Your Cancer Comes Back: Cancer Recurrence.
+For more general information on dealing with a recurrence, you might also want to see Understanding Recurrence.

 Getting emotional support

 Some amount of feeling depressed, anxious, or worried is normal when pancreatic cancer is a part of your life.
 Some people are affected more than others.
 But everyone can benefit from help and support from other people, whether friends and family, religious groups, support groups, professional counselors, or others.
-Learn more in Emotions After Cancer Treatment.
+Learn more in Coping With Cancer.

 Last Medical Review: March 14, 2016 Last Revised: May 31, 2016